GuildNerd/Pokedex/README.md

 # Pokedex
-Pokédex criada utilizando React e PokéAPI
+Pokédex created using React, PokéAPI and TailwindCSS